Filefabrik/bootraiser/README.md

 * Bootraiser saves you all the boilerplate required for a Laravel package.
 * Bootraiser can be easily integrated into existing packages.
+* Bootraiser is completely based on laravel
+* no “extra-magic” packages necessary

 If you write your own Laravel packages, parts of your package usually have to be booted in Laravel.